adirben98/Final_Project_Front/README.md

-# FINAL_PROJECT_FRONTEND - AI Children's Books Generator
+# Bookify - AI Children's Books

 A web application that generates personalized children's books using AI.
 This frontend connects to a backend API that handles the AI generation and book creation.